mia-platform-marketplace/Node.js-Hello-World-Microservice-Example/README.md

 Remember to choose a meaningful title for your commit (e.g "created service hello_example").
 After some seconds you will be prompted with a popup message which confirms that you have successfully saved all your changes.
 Step 4 of [Microservice from template - Get started](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/#4-save-the-project) section of Mia-Platform documentation will explain how to correctly save the changes you have made on your project in the DevOps console.

-Once all the changes that you have made are saved, you are now able to deploy your project through the DevOps Console.
+Once all the changes that you have made are saved, you should deploy your project through the DevOps Console.
 Go to the **Deploy** area of the DevOps Console.
 Once here select the environment and the branch you have worked on and confirm your choices clicking on the *deploy* button.
 When the deploy process is finished you will receveive a pop-up message that will inform you.
 Step 5 of [Microservice from template - Get started](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/#5-deploy-the-project-through-the-api-console) section of Mia-Platform documentation will explain in detail how to correctly deploy your project.